Oregon Teacher Pathway

 What is the Oregon Teacher Pathway (OTP) Program?

-Ethnic and linguistically-diverse students make up a third of the student population in Oregon public schools.
+Culturally and linguistically diverse students make up a third of the student population in Oregon public schools.
 However, the majority of Oregon public school teachers are predominantly white females.
 The goals of the Oregon Teacher Pathway program (OTP) are to 1) diversify teacher education by increasing the number of quality diverse teachers in Oregon and 2) produce quality teachers trained in culturally responsive practice.
 To reach these goals, the program focuses on recruiting, educating, and retaining pre-service teachers of color and pre-service teachers interested in becoming culturally responsive teachers.

 OTP is based on research, which shows that students of color achieve higher academic success when exposed to teachers of color and teachers trained in culturally responsive practices.